Vogue Williams: Career

-Williams' public career began on 11 November 2010, in an Irish reality TV series Fade Street, loosely analogous to The Hills, which followed the lives of four Irish girls in Dublin.
-The episodes included Vogue's work at Stellar Magazine, her acting studies and her interest in DJing.
-On 15 April 2012, Williams began her stint in the twelfth series of Dancing with the Stars in Australia, partnered with Christopher Page; they were the third couple to be eliminated from the competition on 6 May 2012.
+Williams' public career began in November 2010, in an Irish reality TV series Fade Street, which followed the lives of four Irish women in Dublin.
+The episodes included Vogue's work at Stellar Magazine, her acting studies and her interest in disc jockeying.
+In April 2012, Williams appeared as a contestant on the twelfth series of Dancing with the Stars in Australia, partnered with Christopher Page; they were the third couple to be eliminated from the competition.
 In 2013, Williams and Brian McFadden took part in the ITV celebrity dancing competition Stepping Out, finishing in second place.

 On 4 February 2015, Williams was confirmed to be participating in the ITV reality series Bear Grylls: Mission Survive which started airing on 20 February 2015.
 She won the show on 3 April 2015, beating Kelly Holmes and Mike Tindall.
 In December 2015, Williams appeared alongside Brian McFadden in a celebrity episode of Catchphrase.
 On 21 June 2016, she was a guest panellist on an episode of Loose Women.
-On 30–31 October 2016 she was a guest on Celebrity Haunted Hotel on W.
+On 30–31 October 2016, she was a guest on Celebrity Haunted Hotel on W.

 Williams presented her own four-part series called Vogue Williams – On the Edge, in which she investigated issues affecting the lives of fellow "millennials", for example drugs, social anxiety, gender dysmorphia and obsessiveness around 'the body beautiful'.
 She was to take part in the fourth series of The Jump on Channel 4 in February 2017, but pulled out due to injury sustained whilst training.
 She was replaced by Amy Willerton.

-On 4 June 2017, in the wake of terrorist attacks in Manchester and London, Williams wrote an opinion piece for the Sunday World entitled "Internment camps are grim necessity", which called for the establishment of internment camps for the detention without trial of "3,000 [Muslim] extremists living in the UK".
+In June 2017, in the wake of terrorist attacks in Manchester and London, Williams wrote an opinion piece for the Sunday World entitled "Internment camps are grim necessity", which called for the establishment of internment camps for the detention without trial of "3,000 [Muslim] extremists living in the UK".
 She acknowledged that internment in Northern Ireland didn't work but that terrorists today could not be negotiated with.
-Donald Clarke of the Irish Times criticised her views as "illogical, totalitarian and profoundly sinister" and compared them to Breitbart and UKIP.
+Donald Clarke of The Irish Times criticised her views as "illogical, totalitarian and profoundly sinister" and compared them to Breitbart and UKIP.
 He pointed out that internment in Northern Ireland drove Irish Republicans away from negotiation.
 He also criticised some response to her column as "predictably patronising, borderline sexist".
 Williams later said she had made a mistake and apologised for her stance, saying she had written it when she was frightened and angry and that her advocacy of internment was misguided.
 She also said she had received death threats.